kubeflow/website/content/docs/other-guides/usage-reporting.md

 kubectl delete -n ${NAMESPACE} deploy spartakus-volunteer
 ```

-You can run the following command to check for existence of the component:
+You can run the following command to check for existence of the application:

 ```bash
 kubectl get -n ${NAMESPACE} deploy spartakus-volunteer